Husqvarna Group

 The Husqvarna Group ([ˈhʉ̂ːsˌkvɑːɳa ˈɡruːp]) is a Swedish manufacturer of outdoor power products including robotic lawn mowers, chainsaws, trimmers, brushcutters, cultivators, and garden tractors.
 Founded as a firearms manufacturer in 1689, it is one of the oldest continuously running companies in the world.
-Headquartered in Stockholm, Sweden, the group also produces consumer watering products under the brand Gardena, cutting equipment and diamond tools for the construction and stone industries.
+Headquartered in Stockholm, Sweden, the group also produces cutting equipment and diamond tools for the construction and stone industries.
+In 2007, it acquired Gardena GmbH, a German manufacturer of gardening tools and consumer watering products.

 Their motorcycle division was spun off in 1987, and is now owned by KTM.

 Their sewing machine division was sold off in 1997 and is now owned by SVP Worldwide.

-Husqvarna Group sponsors the Swedish ice hockey club HV71 where the arena nowadays holds the name Husqvarna Garden, referring to its industry and the famous arena in New York called Madison Square Garden.
+Husqvarna Group sponsors the Swedish ice hockey club HV71, whose home arena, Husqvarna Garden, pays homage to its sponsor and the renowned Madison Square Garden arena in New York City.